helping valley residents live comfortably & safely at home for over 25 years.

 What kind of training do your caregivers have?

 Our caregivers are very carefully screened before they begin work with Careforce.
 They are fully insured and complete a successful criminal record and vulnerable sector check prior to being hired.
 All caregivers possess an up-to-date First Aid/CPR certification, and effective January 1, 2015, all caregivers will possess valid WHMIS and Food Handler’s certificates.
 Many of our caregivers possess the CCA designation, and others have comparable experience.
 Many have completed the Alzheimer’s Disease and Other Dementias Care Course and the Palliative Care Frontline Education course.
 We will always match you with a caregiver who is trained to meet your needs.
 Our caregivers also receive regular in-service training to continue building their caregiving skills.

 You say that Careforce is ‘person-focused’ and not ‘task-focused’.
 What do you mean by that?

 When you choose Careforce, you can count on a caregiver who is focused not only on completing tasks (i.e. cleaning, cooking, etc), but who also shows care for you as a person.
 Our clients love the holistic experience they receive from us.

 Are you government funded?

-No. Careforce is a private worker-owned cooperative, and is not funded by any public health agency.
-However, we do aim to work closely with any other professionals who may be providing care for you, and our ultimate aim is to improve your quality of life.
-Often Careforce is chosen as a top-up provider for individuals who feel their home care needs are not fully met by publicly funded care services.
+Careforce is a local home health care agency who works closely with any other professionals who may be providing care for you.
+Our ultimate aim is to improve your quality of life Often Careforce is chosen as a top-up provider for individuals who feel their home care needs are not fully met by publicly funded care services.

 We could print our entire policy here, but it would take far too much space.
 Careforce goes to great lengths to protect the privacy and confidentiality of all our clients.
 Although we share information between our staff members so that we can provide the best possible care for our clients, we never share any information with people who do not need to know it.